Being a professional Driver is a very sedentary occupation, and coupled with poor eating habits, you can do serious damage to your body.

 Stretching before starting any intense physical activity is probably the most important activity to perform before your workout.

-Make sure to properly stretch your quads, ankles, stretch and touch your toes without bending your back, and stretch out your arms as much as you can.
+Make sure to properly stretch your quads, and ankles, stretch and touch your toes without bending your back, and stretch out your arms as much as you can.

 If you do not adequately stretch out, you run the risk of seriously injuring yourself, so never forget to stretch before.